End Of Life Checklist

 While Last Wills are reasonably easy to draft, Living Trusts are more complicated as they create a trust that handles and, in some cases, distributes assets from your estate while you are still living, as well as after you have passed.
 A Living Trust also allows for privacy in how your estate’s assets are disbursed, while the Last Will goes through probate court and is a public document.
-For more information about the benefits and drawbacks of a Living Trust vs a Will, click here.

 What is Hospice Care?

 The main goal of hospice care is to assist with a patient’s level of comfort when curative treatments options are no longer being administered.
 Titan Casket provides a breakdown of what is hospice care, the details of how it works, what is palliative care, and how it compares to hospice.

 Not to be confused with a Living Trust or Last Will, a Living Will expresses your wishes to family and physicians about medical decisions should you become medically incapacitated.
 Also known as an Advance Healthcare Directive, a Living Will’s requirements are set by each state, so it’s best to get expert legal assistance when drafting your documents.
 Typically, people choose to specify their wishes in this document about end of life care, including having palliative care administered but having CPR or other extraordinary measures taken only under very specific circumstances.